rust-lang/book/src/ch17-05-traits-for-async.md

 does.

 Something very similar to this definition will likely end up as part of Rust’s standard library.
 In the meantime, it’s part of the toolkit of most runtimes, so you can rely on it, and everything we cover next should generally apply!

-In the example we saw in the section on streaming, though, we didn’t use `poll_next` _or_ `Stream`, but instead used `next` and `StreamExt`.
+In the examples we saw in the [“Streams: Futures in Sequence”][streams]<!-- ignore --> section, though, we didn’t use `poll_next` _or_ `Stream`, but instead used `next` and `StreamExt`.
 We _could_ work directly in terms of the `poll_next` API by hand-writing our own `Stream` state machines, of course, just as we _could_ work with futures directly via their `poll` method.
 Using `await` is much nicer, though, and the `StreamExt` trait supplies the `next` method so we can do just that:

 ```rust
 {{#rustdoc_include ../listings/ch17-async-await/no-listing-stream-ext/src/lib.rs:here}}